Antonio205/weather-analyzer/README.md

 5. Go to your application.properties file and enter the API key for config property rapid.api.key=YOUR_RAPID_API_KEY

-6. Deploy the database using the script from the init-database.sql file
+6. Deploy MySQL database using the script from the init-database.sql file

 7. Enter spring.datasource.url, spring.datasource.username, spring.datasource.password of your database in application.properties file